cube-js/cube/docs/Schema/joins.md

 ## CUBE reference

-When you have several joined cubes you should accurately use column's names to avoid any mistakes.
-One way to make no mistake is to use `${CUBE}` reference.
-It allows to specify column's names in cubes without any ambiguity.
-During the implementation of the query this reference will be used as an alias for basic cube.
+When you have several joined cubes, you should accurately use columns’ names to avoid any mistakes.
+One way to make no mistakes is to use the `${CUBE}` reference.
+It allows you to specify columns’ names in cubes without any ambiguity.
+During the implementation of the query, this reference will be used as an alias for a basic cube.
 Take a look at the following example:

 ```javascript
 dimensions: {